 Public liability insurance covers the cost of third-party injuries and damage claims attributed to your business.
 This includes incidents at your business and locations related to your work, such as a client's home.

-As this falls under a comprehensive general liability insurance policy, should a customer or member of the pubic injure themselves on your property, your public liability insurance policy would cover the cost of bodily injuries, property damage, and legal costs for any related lawsuits, within your policy limits, after you meet your deductible.
+Should a customer or member of the pubic injure themselves on your property, your policy would cover the cost of bodily injuries, property damage, and legal costs for any related lawsuits, within your policy limits, after you meet your deductible.

-Any business that interacts with clients, customers, and other members of the public should consider public liability insurance.
+Any business that interacts with clients, customers, and other members of the public should consider public liability insurance, now offered as general liability insurance.

 If a client suffers a slip-and-fall injury at your workplace, or if you or your employee damages a customer’s property, it could lead to expensive medical bills or repair costs, or even a lawsuit.
 Public liability insurance can help reduce the financial impact on your business.